Step 1: Organization Overview Form

-Your organization may be asked to provide additional information, such as changes in the number of residents or changes in contact information.
-It is expected that the organization will continue to comply with standards of care during the three-year period and will report any major changes to the organization to GFAS, will work on any areas identified by GFAS as needing attention or improvement and will respond to any requests made by GFAS.
+After Accreditation/Verification, you may be asked to provide additional information, such as updates that have been made to your organization.
+It is expected that your organization will continue to comply with standards of care during the three-year Accredited/Verified period, as well as report any major changes, respond to requests and improve upon areas needing attention as determined by GFAS.